ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 ### Function definition syntax
 A quick Vim vocabulary lesson:
-- *Vim functions* (a better name would be *built-in functions*) are functions built-in to Vim, like `expand()` and `append()`; built-in function start with lowercase letters.
+- *Vim functions* (a better name might be *built-in functions*) are functions built-in to Vim, like `expand()` and `append()`; built-in function start with lowercase letters.
   You can find a full list at `:help vim-function`, which is 7500+ lines long.

 - *User functions* are custom Vimscript functions written by a user in their personal plugins or Vim config; their usage is documented at `:help user-function`.

 In this series we'll be interested in user functions.

+#### Naming functions
+User-defined Vimscript should start with a capital letter.
-From `:help E124`, the name of a user-defined function...
+To quote the official documentation aj `:help E124`, the name of a user-defined function...

   > ... must be made of alphanumeric characters and `_`, and must start with either a capital letter or `s:` [...] to avoid confusion with built-in functions.

-The Vim documentation makes the capital letter requirement for user-defined functions sound more severe than it is---starting functions with capital letters, to the best of my knowledge, is just a sensible best practice to avoid conflicts with built-in Vim functions, which are always lowercase.
+Starting functions with capital letters, to the best of my knowledge, is just a sensible best practice to avoid conflicts or confusion with built-in Vim functions, which are always lowercase, and the Vim documentation makes the capital letter requirement for user-defined functions sound more severe than it is.
 Your user functions will work fine if they start with a lower-case letter, as long as they don't conflict with existing Vim functions.
 (For example, Tim Pope's excellent [`vim-commentary`](https://github.com/tpope/vim-commentary) and [`vim-surround`](https://github.com/tpope/vim-surround) plugins include some lowercase function names.)
 But by using uppercase function names, you *ensure* your functions won't conflict with built-in Vim functions.
 (Note that a special class of functions called *autoload functions* often intentionally start with lowercase letters, but autoload functions use a special syntax to avoid conflict with built-in Vim functions.)

+#### Function definition syntax
 The general syntax for defining Vimscript functions, defined at `:help E124`, is
 ```vim
 function[!] {name}([arguments]) [range] [abort] [dict] [closure]